 Learning loss in primary schools

-Extraordinary efforts were made by teachers and families to support children's learning under very difficult circumstances.
-However, the pandemic exposed the greater number of challenges faced by children from lower income homes, including poorer access to high-quality digital devices and connectivity, well-resourced teachers and confident parents.
+During school closures related to the COVID-19 pandemic, extraordinary efforts were made by teachers and families to support children's learning under very difficult circumstances.
+However, these closures exposed the greater number of challenges faced by children from lower income homes, including poorer access to high-quality digital devices and connectivity, well-resourced teachers and confident parents.
 For example:

 - Only 23% of the most deprived schools began lockdown with an online platform in place, compared with 60% of private schools and 37% of state schools in affluent areas (Cullinane and Montacute).